Arashek/ADE-stable-1.0/PROJECT_MANAGEMENT/ACTIVE_TASKS.md

 # ADE Platform - Active Tasks

-*Last Updated: 2025-04-02*
+*Last Updated: 2025-04-06*

-This document tracks all active tasks for the ADE platform development.
-It should be reviewed at the beginning of each development session and updated at the end of each session.

-## Current Development Phase: Local Testing with Core Functionality Focus
+## Current Development Phase: Strategic Enhancement for Market Leadership

-The current focus is on ensuring the ADE platform can properly receive and process prompts locally, with an error-free frontend, before advancing with additional dashboard components and visualizations.
-Our goal is to have ADE autonomously create simple applications based on user prompts.
+The primary focus is evolving ADE beyond core functionality towards establishing market leadership.
+We are enhancing the multi-agent system for **deep collaboration, proactive assistance, and full lifecycle automation**, integrating **superior codebase comprehension** and **deep cloud-native capabilities**, all delivered through a **refined developer experience**.
+The goal is to create an AI-powered development ecosystem significantly more powerful and autonomous than current competitors.

 ## Task Status Legend